Richard F. Albert

 In 2018, Rich was honored with a Burton Award for Distinguished Legal Writing.
 He is a co-author of the “White Collar Crime” column in the New York Law Journal.
 Rich also regularly speaks at continuing legal education seminars on white collar criminal defense and legal ethics.

-- Former senior bond trader at a major global bank in connection with a criminal investigation regarding the use of chat rooms.
+- Former senior bond trader at a major global bank in connection with a criminal investigation and civil litigations regarding the use of chat rooms.

 - Former CEO of a large social services provider in connection with federal and state investigations.